absorensen/numbers_go_brrrr/m5_optimization/s1_profilers.md

 processing time.
 Once you have tried both timing your code, and you've gotten what you could out of the system performance monitor, it might be time to install and use a profiler.

-If you are profiling Rust, make sure you leave in the [debug symbols](https://nnethercote.github.io/perf-book/profiling.html#debug-info) when compiling.
+If you are profiling Rust, make sure you leave in the [debug symbols][0] when compiling.
 Otherwise the profiler won't be able to tell you which function is which.

 ## System Monitors
 Let's start off looking at your system monitor to see where something might be obviously wrong.
 I will be using Task Manager on Windows to exemplify where you might look for the various bottlenecks.
 The quickest way to check is following the memory hierarchy.
-Disk, memory, CPU and then optionally GPU.
+Disk, memory, CPU and then optionally CPU-GPU transfer and GPU.
 If your disk is maxed out, then a good idea for your next optimization might be to focus on disk utilization.

 ### Disk
 In the disk tab we can see the name of the disk, its maximum read and write speeds, usually read will be faster